“For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes …” —Romans 1:16 (NKJV)

 His stance may not always put him on the popular side of opinion, but Graham’s boldness is an example his daughter Cissie Graham Lynch says he’s set since she was a child.

-“Hands down, one of the greatest things I’ve ever learned is to never be ashamed of the Gospel of Jesus Christ,” Cissie said on the latest episode of her new podcast, Fearless.
+“Hands down, one of the greatest things I’ve ever learned is to never be ashamed of the Gospel of Jesus Christ,” Cissie has said on her Fearless podcast.

 “That’s because I had a father who beautifully set that example before me, who takes a stand on tough subjects in our culture, who takes a stand when it’s unpopular to take a stand,” she continued.

-Franklin Graham, who celebrated his 67th birthday on Sunday, says this boldness is driven not by his own ideas or personality, but rather a call in God’s Word for us to be “ambassadors for Christ” (2 Corinthians 5:20).
+Franklin Graham, who celebrates his 68th birthday on July 14, says this boldness is driven not by his own ideas or personality, but rather a call in God’s Word for us to be “ambassadors for Christ” (2 Corinthians 5:20).

 “The time is short—none of us knows how much longer God will leave us on this earth,” Franklin Graham said.
 “While we are here, we must proclaim the truth of His Word.”

 ‘There’s My Dad’

 One childhood memory especially sticks out in Cissie’s mind about her dad and what she calls his “fearless faith.”